insin/react-auto-form/README.md

    The properties of this object will be as documented for the get-form-data module's [`getFormData()` return value](https://github.com/insin/get-form-data#return-type-objectstring-stringarraystring).

+##### `trimOnSubmit: Boolean` (default: `false`)

+If `true`, user input from text inputs will be trimmed of leading and trailing whitespace only when it is being extracted after an `onSubmit` event.

-##### `trim: Boolean`
+##### `trim: Boolean` (default: `false`)

-If `true`, user input from text inputs will be trimmed of leading and trailing whitespace when it is being extracted.
+If `true`, user input from text inputs will always be trimmed of leading and trailing whitespace when it is being extracted.

+When `true`, this prop takes precedence over `trimOnSubmit`.

-**Note:** It's not advisable to use this option in conjunction with `onChange` and controlled input components, as the user will be completely disallowed from entering a leading or trailing space, so they won't be able to enter information containing spaces without copying and pasting it.
+**Note:** It's not advisable to use the `trim` prop in conjunction with `onChange` and controlled input components, as the user will be completely disallowed from entering a leading or trailing space, so they won't be able to enter information containing spaces without copying and pasting it.
+Just use `trimOnSubmit` instead in this case.

 ## MIT Licensed